nicoco007/DynamicOpenVR/TROUBLESHOOTING.md

     ![](Documentation/Images/export-binding-file.png)

 5. A new file whose name starts with `export_steam.app.620980_` followed by your controller name and the name of the binding should have been created your Documents folder under `steamvr\input\exports` (usually `C:\Users\<Your Name>\Documents\steamvr\input\exports`).
-Compress that file into a ZIP, attach it to a [new issue](https://github.com/nicoco007/DynamicOpenVR/issues/new) (GitHub unfortunately does not allow attaching JSON files directly), and you're good to go!
+Compress that file into a ZIP, attach it to a [new issue](https://github.com/nicoco007/DynamicOpenVR/issues) (GitHub unfortunately does not allow attaching JSON files directly), and you're good to go!

    ![](Documentation/Images/files.png)

+## Running without DynamicOpenVR
+If you were not able to solve your input issues with the instructions above, you can try running Beat Saber without DynamicOpenVR.
+To do so, simply stop the game, delete the `Plugins\DynamicOpenVR.BeatSaber.dll` file, and start the game once again.
+Everything else should load as expected.
+If not, please [open an issue](https://github.com/nicoco007/DynamicOpenVR/issues).

 # Sabers/hands disappear when brought up to the face

 After running the game at least once, there should be a file called `CustomAvatars.json` in the `UserData` folder inside Beat Saber's installation folder (usually `C:\Program Files (x86)\Steam\steamapps\common\Beat Saber` for Steam).
 Open that file in any text editor (e.g. Notepad) and change the number beside `cameraNearClipPlane` to anything down to 0.01.
 A smaller number means stuff will be visible closer to your eyes but may affect performance negatively.